 Ten vehicles left Harvey and headed to Brunswick Junction and the Brunswick Hills.
 We didn’t tackle any of the difficult/extreme tracks for which the area is renowned, choosing instead to head to Wellington Dam via Beela Road.

 On Saturday we left Jarrahwood, refuelled at Bridgetown and headed out on Seaton Ross Road that would take us south to Shannon.
-Track closures stymied my plan to turn south on Edwards Road, then Whim Landing Road, then Warrup Road, and then Telephone Track.
+Track closures in Greater Kingston National Park stymied my plan to turn south on Edwards Road, then Whim Landing Road, then Warrup Road, and then Telephone Track.
 We arrived at Corbalup Road and finally were able to turn south.
 Thirteen kilometres further on and we were back on our planned route.

 We turned on to Muir Highway for nine kilometres and then turned south again on Deeside Coast Road – a great drive!

 The planned trip along the Great Forest Trees Drive was ‘off’ because recent bushfires had left parts of the Drive potentially unsafe due to still burning trees and logs.

 The Walpole Wilderness Area is one of the great treasures of Western Australia and the Mt Frankland Lookout is one of the best places to see a good portion of it.

 From Mt Frankland it is only 26 kilometres to Walpole where the group refuelled and bought stuff that should have been brought from Cockburn.
 There was plenty of daylight left to do the Frankland River Circuit – a beautiful drive that highlights numerous features along the Frankland River north of Walpole.
 Since 2018 I have developed the Circuit and it is now 100 kilometres in length with many more highlights.
 We decided to leave the Conspicuous Cliffs, one of the most spectacular views of the Circuit, until tomorrow.